albertdbio/albertdbio/README.md

 I also enjoy functional programming and types.
 Those both allow me to create safer and easier to maintain code.

+My favorites text editor is Emacs but I also enjoy modal editors like Vim.
+Ultimetly I like to combine each of them, weather that be through Spacemacs or custom configurations such as with Hammerspoon.

 <!--
 **albertdbio/albertdbio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.